simov/purest/README.md

 ### Path Modifiers

-The path modifiers are tokens that you can embed into the path when defining it in the configuration:
+The path modifiers are tokens that you can embed when defining a path in your configuration:

 ```js
 "basecamp": {